jtian24/EDA_Modeling_Spark/README.md

 The downside of less granular variable discretization is the inevitable reduction of information value of original variables.

-However, compared with many binning techniques widely utilized in the industry (such as monotonic binning), this binning method has shown to retain much higher information value of the original variable.
+However, compared with some other binning techniques widely utilized in the industry (such as monotonic binning), this binning method has shown to retain much higher information value of the original variable.

 The graph below shows the information value of top 15 attributes' with 20-quantile equal bins (original_IV) vs. with optimized bins (updated_IV).